 (1-3 are for mosquitoes. #4 is for Ticks)

-2. I also like Don’t Bite Me, with only 2 ingredients: Vitamin B1 and aloe.
+3. I also like Don’t Bite Me, (it’s a patch to wear on the skin, not a spray) with only 2 ingredients: Vitamin B1 and aloe.
 It is a patch that sticks to the skin.
 I cut it in half for the kids.
 I find it works great on both myself and my children.
+I can’t say we never get bit with just this on, but it cuts down immensely on them.
+When bugs aren’t bad we will use just the patch.
+When we are going somewhere where there are lots of mosquitos, we double this with the spray.
 NOTE: You must apply the patch 2 hours in advance of going outdoors and it works for 36 hours!

 Wendy’s Homemade Concoction